 Serum unconjugated estriol measurement is used, inter alia, as part of the "alpha test or triple test" to assess the risk of a pregnant woman carrying a fetus with genetic abnormalities such as Down syndrome, to assess the risk of preterm birth, prenatal diagnosis of steroid metabolism abnormalities in the developing fetus and evaluation of the metabolism of estrogens and pharmaceutical substances with estrogenic action.

-Estrogens are found in the body in various forms, and include estradiol, estriol and estrone.
-As estrogens are produced by the adrenal cortex, ovaries and testes, the determination of estrogen levels can be used in the evaluation of all three glands.
+Estrogens are found in the body in various forms and include estradiol, estriol, and estrone.
+As estrogens are produced by the adrenal cortex, ovaries, and testes, the determination of estrogen levels can be used in the evaluation of all three glands.

-Estriol (E3) is usually measured during pregnancy to evaluate placental function and fetal health.
-Estriol, together with α-fetoprotein (AFP) and chorionic gonadotropin (HCG), are measured together as an "alpha test or triple test" to assess the risk of a pregnant woman carrying a fetus with genetic abnormalities, such as Down syndrome.
+Estriol (E3) is usually measured during pregnancy to evaluate the placental function and fetal health.
+Estriol, together with alpha-fetoprotein (AFP) and chorionic gonadotropin (HCG), are measured together as an "alpha test or triple test" to assess the risk of a pregnant woman carrying a fetus with genetic abnormalities, such as Down syndrome.

 Possible Interpretations of Pathological Values

 - Increase: Adrenal hyperplasia, adrenal tumors, cirrhosis, estrogen-secreting ovarian tumors, liver failure, Klinefelter syndrome, normal pregnancy, early adolescence, renal failure, testicular tumors

 - Decrease: Amenorrhea, anorexia nervosa, vigorous exercise, hypogonadism, hypopituitarism, menopause, ovarian failure, Stein-Leventhal syndrome, Turner syndrome